ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 ### Non-Bluetooth: Not supported

-But not every wireless device is Bluetooth.
+Not every wireless device is Bluetooth.
 If the device doesn't explicity say it is a Bluetooth, most probably it is not a Bluetooth device, hence not supported by Unijoysticle.

 Devices known to be non-Bluetooth: